dfinity/embed-motoko/README.md

 https://embed.smartcontracts.org
 ```

-Customize your code snippet by heading to [embed.smartcontracts.org](https://embed.smartcontracts.org) and using the "Embed this code snippet" button.
+Customize your code snippet by heading to [embed.smartcontracts.org](https://embed.smartcontracts.org) and using the "Copy embed snippet" button.

 ## Websites & Blogs